RaphaelOlivier/RaphaelOlivier.github.io/content/homepage/about.md

 I am on the job market next year (Spring/Summer 2023)!
 Reach out at either of the addresses above.
 ## About
-I am a third year Ph.D student in the Language Technologies Institute at Carnegie Mellon University, Pittsburgh PA.
-I am working under the supervision of Prof. Bhiksha Raj.
+I am a PhD candidate in the Language Technologies Institute at Carnegie Mellon University, Pittsburgh PA.
+I have been working under the supervision of Prof. Bhiksha Raj since 2019.

 I was a graduate of École Polytechnique in Paris, where I double majored in math and CS.
 I joined the Master in Language Technologies at CMU in 2017.